amosproj/amos2025ws01-opensearch-load-tester/CONTRIBUTING.md

 **Do NOT add Co-Authored-By trailers manually!**

-If you try to add them manually in your commit message, the Git hook will:
+If you try to add them manually, the Git hook will **abort the commit** and show an error message

-1.  ❌ Detect the manual trailers
-2.  ⚠️ Try to show a warning message
-3.       abort the commit

 **Example of what NOT to do:**